Physically consistent gravitational waveform for capturing beyond general relativity effects in the compact object

 From a theoretical point of view, GR is not considered as an ultimate theory of gravity.
 This is because it has several problems in the strong gravity limit, such as non-renormalizability as a quantum theory of gravity or the prediction of singularities where the laws of physics break down.
 Our understanding of physics in the strong gravitational fields is still poor due to a lack of observational confirmation.
 To address this issue with GW observations, it is crucial to extract information on the strong gravity regime from observational data.
 Since some theories predict modifications in GW signals (e.g.,~\cite{Berti2018,PhysRevD.94.084002}), analyzing GW data from CBCs allows us not only to confirm GR but might provide a clue on a theory beyond GR.

 In general, a binary black hole (BBH) coalescence consists of three stages: inspiral, merger (or plunge), and ringdown phases~\cite{first_detection_gw150914}.
 Except for the merger phase, we can use the perturbative approaches, that is, the post-Newtonian expansion for the inspiral phase (e.g.,~\cite{Blanchet2014}) and the BH perturbation theory for the ringdown phase (e.g.,~\cite{Sasaki2003}).
-However, to understand the dynamics of the merger, we need to resort to numerical relativity (NR) simulations.
+However, to understand the dynamics of the merger phase, we need to resort to numerical relativity (NR) simulations.
 This is because the merger is a highly dynamical gravity regime, and there is no analytical approach so far.
-Thus, to estimate the source properties from the full inspiral-merger-ringdown (IMR) data, phenomenological waveforms are used, which are constructed by combining the merger waveform, that are derived by fitting to NR data, with analytical waveforms for the inspiral and ringdown parts.
+Therefore, to estimate the source properties from the full inspiral-merger-ringdown (IMR) data, phenomenological waveforms are used, which are constructed by combining the merger waveform, which are derived by fitting to NR data, with analytical waveforms for the inspiral and ringdown parts.